franklinqin0/blog/docs/algo/README.md

 This site is composed of notes for algorithm problems I solved, mainly on [LeetCode](https://leetcode.com).

+## What is an Algorithm

+An algorithm is a sequence of steps, which solves a problem when carried out in order.

 ## Why I Am Doing This

 While most people do LeetCode to find a (better) job, I do it for multiple reasons: review my algorithm knowledge, improve coding skills, and of course be ready to find a CS job.